-- 11.1.Access to social networking sites is filtered as appropriate. - 11.2.Staff and pupils are not permitted to use social media for personal use during lesson time. - 11.3.Staff members are advised that their conduct on social media can have an impact on their role and reputation within the school. - 11.4.Staff receive annual training on how to use social media safely and responsibly. - 11.5.Staff are not permitted to communicate on business matters with pupils or parents over social networking sites and are advised to alter their privacy settings to ensure pupils and parents are not able to contact them on social media. - 11.6.Pupils are taught how to use social media safely and responsibly through the online safety curriculum. - 11.7.Concerns regarding the online conduct of any member of the school community on social media are reported to the Principal and managed in accordance with the relevant policy - Anti-Bullying and Cyberbullying Policy, Code of Conduct and School Behaviour policies.
+- 11.1.
+Access to social networking sites is filtered as appropriate. - 11.2.
+Staff and children and young people are not permitted to use social media for personal use during lesson time. - 11.3.
+Staff members are advised that their conduct on social media can have an impact on their role and reputation within the school. - 11.4.
+Staff receive annual training on how to use social media safely and responsibly. - 11.5.
+Staff are not permitted to communicate on business matters with children and young people or parents over social networking sites and are advised to alter their privacy settings to ensure children and young people and parents are not able to contact them on social media. - 11.6.
+Children and young people are taught how to use social media safely and responsibly through the online safety curriculum. - 11.7.
+Concerns regarding the online conduct of any member of the school community on social media are reported to the Principal and managed in accordance with the relevant policy Anti-Bullying and Cyberbullying Policy, Code of Conduct and School Behaviour policies.